-If you have any questions or concerns, you can call city hall (541-676-9618).
-You are welcome to attend City Council meetings, which are on the second Monday of the month at 7:00 pm in City Hall, and the Utility Commission meetings on the third Thursday of the month at 8:00 am also at City Hall.
+If you have any questions or concerns you can call city hall (541-676-9618).
+You are welcome to attend City Council meetings which are on the second Monday of the month at 7:00 pm in City Hall and the Utility Commission meetings on the third Thursday of the month at 8:00 am also at City Hall.
 You may also review the City of Heppner Source Water Assessment during City Hall's normal business hours (9:00 am to 5:00 pm).
+If you are curious to what we test for and the results they can be found at yourwater.oregon.gov.
+After your reach, that homepage click on Water System Search and enter 00369 for the City of Heppner.